- Wildflowers, Wildflowers, Wildflowers

 - Mt Lesueur National Park

-The reason for this unique storehouse of biological diversity, in particular the abundance and exuberant colours of this diverse and exotic flora, is the great age of the West Australian landmass.
-It is one of the most ancient and least geographically disturbed in the world.
-This has resulted in the survival of primitive forms of plants and the evolution of more specialised forms.
+The reason for this unique storehouse of biological diversity is the great age of the West Australian landmass.
+It is one of the most ancient and undisturbed geographic locations in the world.
+This has resulted in the survival of primitive forms of plants and the evolution of more specialised species.

-This tour has been designed to show you the magnificent diversity of flowering plants north of Perth when they should be at their colourful best.
+This tour has been designed to show you the magnificent diversity and abundance of flowering plants north of Perth when they should be at their colourful best.

-The trip covers a diverse array of landscapes with the farm lands of the wheat belt, before covering the highlights of the Kalbarri National Park and the northern sand plains around Eneabba, Badgingarra and the Mt Lesueur National Park.
+The trip covers a diverse array of landscapes, from the farm lands of the wheat belt, to the gorges of Kalbarri National Park, to the northern sand plains around Eneabba, Badgingarra and the Lesueur National Park.

-Our naturalist guides have conducted many Western Australia wildflower tours and will ensure you are guided and educated through the whole trip.
+Our naturalist guides have conducted many WA wildflower tours and will ensure you are guided and educated throughout the whole trip.